facebookresearch/baspacho/README.md

 Compared to the library currently considered state of the art (CHOLMOD from SuiteSparse) it
 supports:
-* **pure-CUDA mode with support for batching,** ie. solving a batch of matrices with identical structure (NOT YET :-p).
+* **pure-CUDA mode with support for batching,** ie. solving a batch of matrices with identical structure.
 This is to support differentiable optimization in Theseus library.
 * **parallel elimination of independent sparse small elimination nodes.** This is what is essentially the operation done via "Schur-elimination trick" in mathematical optimization libraries such as Ceres.
 This is essentially a workaround to the supernodal algorithm in CHOLMOD being a bad fit for the problem